 Writing every contract from scratch is a waste of time, especially when most agreements follow the same structure.

-Instead of starting over each time, use contract templates to speed things up and keep terms consistent.
+Instead of starting over each time, use standardized contract templates to speed things up and keep terms consistent.
 Templates help make sure that important clauses aren’t left out, reduce the risk of errors, and make the whole process more efficient.

 For example, if your business regularly signs NDAs or vendor agreements, having a pre-approved template means your team can fill in the details and move forward without waiting for legal to draft a new document every time.
 This keeps things moving while maintaining compliance.